gridxdev/bluegrid-docs/Writerside/topics/catalog/Material.md

 ## Pull materials from catalogs
 <procedure>
-<p>Every Bluegrid project should have at least one catalog tree.
+<p>Every BlueGrid project should have at least one catalog tree.
 Page materials can be pulled from the catalog tree.</p>
 <step>
 Go to <code>Draw view</code>
 </step>